The Purple Ninja Editorial Philosophy?

 "You write to communicate to the hearts and minds of others what's burning inside you.
 And we edit to let the fire show through the smoke."

 ~ Arthur Plotnik

-Purple Ninja Editorial provides a range of editing, copywriting and consulting services including developmental editing, line editing, and proofreading for fiction and non-fiction books; copywriting for e-mail marketing campaigns, Facebook advertising, and sales funnels; style guide creation; and design and formatting for ebooks.
+Purple Ninja Editorial provides a range of editing, copywriting, and consulting services including developmental editing, line editing, copyediting, and proofreading for fiction and non-fiction books; copywriting for e-mail marketing campaigns, Facebook advertising, and sales funnels; style guide creation; and design and formatting for ebooks through trusted partners.

 As an editor, I take a collaborative approach with my clients.
 Relationships are important to me, and while I do love my red pen, every mark is made with love.
 Need a little hand-holding?
 No problem!
 I’m always here to bounce ideas back and forth and to think of new ways of saying something when you just can’t quite find the words.
 My promise to you is that I’ll always be honest.
 If I can help, wonderful!
 If you need something I can’t provide, I’ll tell you and do my best to find a colleague who can.

 Well, since you asked . . . it’s me!
 I’m Melissa Stevens the founder of Purple Ninja Editorial.
 I gave up my corporate heels for a laptop and purple Converse (and purple hair) about ten years ago and never looked back.
 I am passionate about editing, writing, and design.
 In fact, I break out my red pen on everything I can get my hands on (sometimes even when I’m not asked).